 Dreams are probably one of my biggest inspirations, I spend a lot of time trying to figure out what they mean.
 The track “The Lake” is based on the concept of how the subconscious serves you clues about your life, and you know, not to run away from that fact.

 You are recording a second album, correct?

 I just finished recording it, we’ve been rehearsing it for about two months and recorded it this week.
 It’s called Dunes.
 It’s very different from the last one, which I think is based both on the natural will to progress and on boredom to repeat myself.
 We recorded everything live in the studio, most of it is one take.
-I wanted to do something very instant, raw and visceral.
-It’s based on a trio of bass, drums and piano. but it’s also got guitar (for me that’s a huge thing because I never ever use guitar) and trombone arrangements.
+I wanted to do something very instant, raw, and visceral.
+It’s based on a trio of bass, drums, and piano. but it’s also got a guitar (for me that’s a huge thing because I never ever use guitar) and trombone arrangements.
 At times the album is very loud and brash.
 I also sing differently.
 I think with the last album I wanted to make something “beautiful” and floating so my voice was very reserved.
-This time around my singing is much more raw and I would say, aggressive at times.
+This time around my singing is much rawer and I would say, aggressive at times.